maydoxx1/getanewlife/README.md

 # Get a New Life RE OPEN!
-# Viruses
-# This Virus wrote in c++ and it can be executeable check line 8
+This Virus was written in C++ and it can be executeable check line 8
-# WARNING ALL VIRUSES WILL GET YOU ENCYRPTED AND IT CANT RECOVERABLE BACK UP YOUR FILES OR USE VIRTUAL MACHINE....
+# WARNING THIS VIRUS CAN DESTROY ANY DATA THAT'S ON YOUR HARD DRIVE AND WILL REMOVE THE BOOT PARTITION PLEASE BE AWARE, AND IT CANT RECOVERABLE BACK UP YOUR FILES OR USE VIRTUAL MACHINE!!!
-# THE OWNER NOT RESPONSIBLE OF ANY DAMAGES ON YOUR WINDOWS.
+# THE OWNER NOT RESPONSIBLE OF ANY DAMAGES ON YOUR COMPUTER.
 # the password is maydoisbest
 :)
-# Windows That supported
+# Windows Versions That are supported
-11
-10
-8.1
-8
-7
-xp
+Windows 11 & 10 & 8 & 7 & Vista!
 # It's currently on beta report the error on issues!